Work/Life Integration Project

 Our research has produced knowledge for action that has been applied in courses at Wharton and in Penn’s Law School, Engineering School, School of Medicine, and universities worldwide.

-Our research has produced knowledge for action that has been applied in creating positive sustainable change – for business, families, society, and individual well-being – in public and private sector organizations.
+Our research produces knowledge for action that is applied in creating positive sustainable change – for business, families, society, and individual well-being – in public and private sector organizations.
+We broadcast on SiriusXM Channel 132.

 Since the early 1990s our research, education, and impact has been covered widely, both domestically and internationally.